rayranh/Rosalind/README.md

 ---
 ### Description

 This repository contains my solutions to problems in Rosalind.

+Python Village problems are organized by numerical order and Rosalind ID Bioinformatics Stronghold problems are organized solely by Rosalind ID

-The Data folder contains the input information and the problems from Rosalind's Python Village are identified by their ID and are in numerical order.
+The Data folder contains the input information for Rosalind's Python Village and Bioinformatics Stonghold